 If you get permission denied when trying to rsync with remote server, then you need to add your user to www-data group.

-Login to your server and change group ownership of /var/www/html:
+Login to your server and change group ownership and permissions of /var/www/html:

 sudo chgrp -R www-data /var/www/html